cy4nguy/Python-Ransomware/README.md

 To install pyinstaller: <code>https://www.pyinstaller.org</code><br>
 To Convet .py File to exe : <code>pyinstaller --onefile -w --icon YourIcon.ico Ransomware.py </code><br>

+To Decript Files :
+Change decrypt.py On line 34 From :

+To This :

 <b>NOTE: THIS SOURCE CODE IS For Educational Purposes Only.<br>
 IM NOT RESBONBLE FOR ANY BAD & MALICIOUS USE OF IT.</b>